Fire-Wise Gardening with California Natives

 Use with caution:

-Manzanita (Arctostaphylos species) Manzanita is beautiful and drought-tolerant, but older plants accumulate dead material and can burn intensely.
+Manzanita (Arctostaphylos species) Manzanita is a highly flammable chaparral shrub with resinous leaves and fine dead branches that carry fire.
+It's beautiful and drought-tolerant, but older plants accumulate dead material and can burn intensely.
 If you use manzanita, keep it in Zone 2 or beyond, prune regularly, and remove all dead branches.
+Consider alternatives like toyon or coffeeberry instead.

 Ceanothus (California Lilac) Similar to manzanita, ceanothus can accumulate dead wood and dense growth.
+Its relatively short lifespan (10-15 years) means plants can die off and create heavy dead fuel in the understory.
 Some varieties are more open than others.
 Plant in Zone 2, choose open varieties, and maintain regularly.
+Plan for replacement as plants age.

 Chamise (Adenostoma fasciculatum) Highly flammable.
 Common in wild areas but not recommended for landscaping near homes.